Human-Guided Fair Classification for Natural Language Processing

 \subsection{Training a fairer downstream classifier}

-Lastly, we evaluate whether the pairs $\hat{C}^{\star}$ obtainted by filtering $C$ with $\hat{\varphi}$ (trained with relabelling, threshold $t=0.5$) can help with learning an individually fair downstream classifier, by training a RoBERTa-based toxicity classifier $f$ using CLP with $\lambda=5$.
+Lastly, we evaluate whether the pairs $\hat{C}^{r}$ obtainted by filtering $C^e$ with $\hat{\varphi}$ (trained with relabeling, threshold $t=0.5$) can help with learning an individually fair downstream classifier, by training a RoBERTa-based toxicity classifier $f$ using CLP with $\lambda=5$.
 More details can be found in \cref{appendix:filtering_appendix}.
-We train toxicity classifiers with CLP using constraint sets defined by word replacement ($C_{1}$ and $C_{2}$ as in \cref{sec:diversity_results}) and using all of $C$, or the filtered version $\hat{C}^{\star}$.
-Additionally, we train on a challenging set of constraints, $C_{adverse}$ that consists of $C$ and 10000 adversarially selected pairs ($s,s'$) created by randomly selecting comments $s$ with toxicity label $y(s)=1$ and randomly selecting comments $s'$ with label $y(s)=0$ from $D$, and a filtered version $\hat{C}_{adverse}^{\star}$ of $C_{adverse}$ using threshold $t=0.5$.
+We train toxicity classifiers with CLP using constraint sets defined by word replacement ($C_{1}$ and $C_{2}$ as in \cref{sec:diversity_results}) and using all of $C^e$, or the filtered version $\hat{C}^{r}$.
+Additionally, we train on a challenging set of constraints, $C^e_{adverse}$ that consists of $C^e$ and \num[group-separator={,}]{10000} adversarially selected pairs ($s,s'$) created by randomly selecting comments $s$ with toxicity label $y(s)=1$ and randomly selecting comments $s'$ with label $y(s)=0$ from $D$, and a filtered version $\hat{C}_{adverse}^{r}$ of $C^e_{adverse}$ using threshold $t=0.5$.

-We then evaluate these classifiers in terms of balanced accuracy and individual fairness on the resulting classifiers on the test set $T$. \cref{table:endresults} shows that compared to word replacement our expanded constraint set $C$ consistently yields better adherence to human-validated fairness constraints at the cost of a bit of balanced accuracy.
-However, we do not find a clear improvement from using the filtered constraint set $\hat{C}^{\star}$ over the full set of constraints $C$.
-We hypothesize that this is due to our classifier $\hat{\varphi}$'s limited True Positive Rate combined with $\varphi(s,s')$ equalling zero for most pairs $(s,s') \in C$ according to human annotators, such that even filtering with a perfect classifier $\hat{\varphi}$ might be of limited utility as most constraints in $C$ are indeed relevant.
-This is supported by our results for $C_{adverse}$, where filtering substantially improves balanced accuracy.
+We then evaluate these classifiers in terms of Balanced Accuracy (BA) and individual fairness on the resulting classifiers on the test set $T$. \cref{table:endresults} shows that compared to word replacement our expanded constraint set $C^e$ consistently yields better adherence to human-validated fairness constraints at the cost of a small drop in BA.
+However, we do not find a clear improvement from using the filtered constraint set $\hat{C}^{r}$ over the full set of constraints $C^e$.
+We hypothesize that this is due to our classifier $\hat{\varphi}$'s limited True Positive Rate combined with $\varphi(s,s')$ equalling zero for most pairs $(s,s') \in C^e$ according to human annotators, such that even filtering with a perfect classifier $\hat{\varphi}$ might be of limited utility as most constraints in $C^e$ are indeed relevant.
+This is supported by our results for $C^e_{adverse}$, where filtering substantially improves BA.
 Further experiments can be found in \cref{appendix:filtering_appendix}.